Anti5893/Swen261-Project-Alchemy-Alley/docs/DesignDoc.md

 This section describes the features of the application.

-> _In this section you do not need to be exhaustive and list every
-> story.
-Focus on top-level features from the Vision document and
-> maybe Epics and critical Stories._

 ### Definition of MVP

-##### Sprint 2
+#### Sprint 2
-For Sprint 2 our MVP was poorly defined, as the provided MVP requirements are for the U-fund project, Therefore we had to adapt these requirements for our webstore.
+For Sprint 2, our MVP was poorly defined, as the provided MVP requirements are for the U-fund project.
+Therefore we had to adapt these requirements for our webstore.

 Minimal Authentication
-- A user (customer or admin) can log in or out to the application.
+- A user (Buyer or Owner) can log in or out to the application.
-- An admin logs in using the reserved username admin.
+- The Owner logs in using the reserved username "admin".
 - Any other username can be assumed to be a customer.

 Shopping Experience
-- A customer should be able to search for a product.
+- A Buyer should be able to search for a product.
-- A customer should be able to view the catalog in it's entirety.
+- A Buyer should be able to view the catalog in it's entirety.
-- A customer should be able to add or remove a product from their cart.
+- A Buyer should be able to add or remove a product from their cart.
-- A customer should be able to view items currently in their cart.
+- A Buyer should be able to view items currently in their cart.

 Admin Functionality
-- An admin can add, modify, and delete products.
+- An Owner can add, modify, and delete products.
-- An admin should not have access to a cart.
+- An Owner should not have access to a cart.

-##### Sprint 4 TBD
+#### Sprint 4
+> TBD

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._